reduxjs/reselect/README.md

 export default getVisibleTodos
 ```

 The `todos` and `visibilityFilter` selectors now have a second parameter named `props`.
-All we need to do to access the props is to pass them into our selector from `mapStateToProps`:
+Now we can pass them into our selector from `mapStateToProps`:

 #### `containers/VisibleTodoList.js`